bilalarif2001/TechGen-E-Commerce-Project/README.md

 # TechGen-E-Commerce-Project
 TechGen is an Ecommerce Computer store web app, fully build on MERN Stack technology with tailwind.css.
+This is built on MVC architecture.
+It covers all the core concepts of react.js such as component, props, state, Context API, two way data binding, useffect, react routers and page navigations.
+And for node js concepts, it covers MVC, models, routers, CRUD operations, API, middlewares, JWT token.
+Further features will be added in future.

 ## Features: